sveltia/sveltia-cms/README.md

 ### Better data format

+- Boolean, List (see below) and other fields are saved as a proper value rather than nothing, even if it’s optional or empty.
-- Leading and trailing spaces in text-type field values are automatically removed when you save the entry[^37].
+- Leading and trailing spaces in text-type field values are automatically removed when you save an entry[^37].
 - JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11].
 - String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].